 International students must purchase Duke’s Student Health Insurance.
 Families should also have health insurance.

-There are several concentrations students can select to focus their studies.
-These include Applied Economics, Development Management and Governance, Environmental Policy, Law and Development, Peace and Conflict Resolution, and Social Policy.
+There are several optional areas of focus that students can select to help focus their studies.
+These include Applied Economics, Development Management and Governance, Environmental Policy, Law and Development, Peace and Conflict Resolution, Social Policy, and Innovation and Entrepreneurship.
 In addition, students can work with their advisors to find elective courses in their areas of interest, such as agriculture, business, technology, etc.

 When students first arrive, they will be assigned a faculty advisor who is familiar with their professional interests and can help guide them in creating a study plan.
 Later students will also be assigned a Master's Project advisor, who will help them complete their Master's Project research.
 In addition, students will have access to professional development advising to help them find summer internships, craft their resumes, and seek out career opportunities.